Rubbing alcohol, also known as isopropyl, is a commonly liquid with tons of uses at home or in hospitals.

 Now that you have seen you do not need a table full of beakers and other apparatus to make rubbing alcohol as you might have thought, it is time to get the job done.
 Proceed with these three steps to make your ethanol ready:

 - Mix The Ingredients

-Now, add 3 teaspoonfuls of yeast in one of the jugs and add all the sugar.
-Use a funnel to avoid spillages.
+Now, add three teaspoonfuls of yeast in one of the jugs and add all the sugar.
+Use a funnel to avoid spillage.